-A shorter break in the middle of the working day or a more extended break, hitting refresh gives you time and space to get your creative juices flowing again.
+A shorter break in the middle of the working day or a more extended vacation, hitting refresh gives you time and space to get your creative juices flowing again.

-Breaking up your pattern of content creation also gives your audience a bit of a jolt just as things are getting predictable.
-Meaning, they feel more engaged with upcoming content because they don’t feel like they can anticipate everything you produce.
+Breaking up your pattern of content creation also gives your audience a bit of a jolt, just as things are getting predictable.
+They feel more engaged with upcoming content because they don’t feel like they can anticipate everything you produce.

-No one wants to fall prey to burnout, but it’s essential to recognize it and to use these strategies to help avoid it.
-In doing so, you’ll find your passion again, which is why preventing content burnout is vital.
+No one wants to fall prey to burnout, but it’s essential to recognize it and use these strategies to help avoid it.
+In doing so, you’ll find your passion again, so preventing content burnout is vital.